 Dentures are implemented for severe tooth loss patients because of periodontal gum disease, dental decay, injury and much more who are suffering from other dental related diseases.
 So, the dentist recommends the use of dentures for the patient without affecting their facial structure.

-There are two types of dentures available
+What are the 2 types of dentures available?

 Partial Dentures – Partial dentures are used when the patient lost more than 2 teeth’s at the same place of the jawbone.
 They match with same teeth and gum color to perfectly fit into the teeth structure either upper or lower jaw.
 The partial dentures are convenient to remove and clean properly as recommended by the dentist.